Warframe: Perpetual beta

 Once the game turned profitable, Digital Extremes found themselves in the position of needing to generate content for the game to maintain its audience.
-Because they retained their 250-person staff throughout this process, they were able to expand upon content quickly, and soon hired in another 250 developers for Warframe.
+Because they retained their 250-person staff throughout this process, they were able to expand upon content quickly and soon hired another 250 developers for Warframe.
 Community input was critical for Digital Extremes for new content and improvements.
-One major change after release was an update to the game's movement system, titled "Parkour 2.0", that was released in 2015.
+One major change after release was an update to the game's movement system, titled "Parkour 2.0", which was released in 2015.
 They had found before this, players discover ways to rapidly traverse levels by a trick known as "coptering" using specific weapons, Warframes, and upgrades.
-Though Digital Extremes had considered these movements to be game-breaking and considered removing the abilities altogether, they realized players liked to have exotic moves like this available to them, and thus created the Parkour 2.0 system that, while reining in how extensive these moves could be, fully supported the type of ninja-like movements that players wanted.
+Though Digital Extremes had considered these movements to be game-breaking and considered removing the abilities altogether, they realized players liked to have exotic moves like this available to them and thus created the Parkour 2.0 system that, while reining in how extensive these moves could be, fully supported the type of ninja-like movements that players wanted.
 Another example was a short-lived feature that allowed players to spend a small amount of the premium in-game currency Platinum to get a random color that they could use for customization.
 Players reacted negatively to this, as some found it would take a large amount of Platinum to get the color they wanted.
 Digital Extremes removed this random factor and instead added means to purchase such customization options directly.

 The studio had found it important to release new content regularly to keep a stream of income from the game.
-They were also faced with the problem that to understand all of Warframe's systems required some commitment by the player, and players that felt it was too much would wash out after a few hours.
-After many tries to make the game more appealing to new players, they still fail to do so.
+They were also faced with the problem that understanding all of Warframe's systems required some commitment by the player, and players that felt it was too much would wash out after a few hours.

 In 2014, Digital Extremes was acquired by the Chinese investment company Leyou.
 Leyou since provides necessary funding for Digital Extremes to grow, but has little influence on the direction that the developers take Warframe.

 The developers are intending to keep the game forever in a beta state.